 Another auto payment to consider setting up could be for your retirement fund.
 If an employee signs up to contribute to a 401(k), an employer might automatically deduct the money from the employee’s paycheck and transfer it into a retirement savings account chosen by the company.

 Many employers may match contributions to their employee’s retirement accounts.
 If your employer matches contributions, then maxing out an employer match could potentially double the amount of your contributed to a retirement contributions.

 While most wealth management accounts tied to a company deduct from an employee’s wages, there are other account options.
-Automatic investments could be scheduled or recurring transfers between a bank account and a separate retirement account, like a Roth IRA, could be set up.
+Automatic investments could be scheduled or recurring transfers between a bank account and a separate retirement account, like a online Roth IRA, could be set up.

 One other place where automation could be set up when it comes to finances is an emergency fund.
 The conventional wisdom is to build up this fund to meet about three to six months of basic living expenses for those “just in case” moments.